Kaliumhexacyanoferrat/GenHTTP.Website/content/features.md

 ## Frameworks

 GenHTTP provides several frameworks to develop and host web services (e.g. service classes, controller-style or functional-style).
 Additionally you can easily host static websites or a single page app.
-Besides this, the framwork comes with a rich set of features:
+Besides this, the framework comes with a rich set of features:

 - Automatically generated Open API specifications